2023 APPLICATIONS ARE CLOSED FOR THE SEASON.

 This cabin does not have running water (no bathroom, no sink), but a bathhouse with a private shower is very close by.
 While Rustic 8 is not ADA accessible, we have alternative accommodations on property if this is a consideration - reach out to us to learn more.

-We would love to see any work that develops as a result of this unique period at the lake, and ask that images, stories, cassette tapes, paintings, theses, zines, illustrations, perfumes, etcetera be provided for use at the lodge and that The Suttle Lodge & Boathouse be credited in any completed work where appropriate.
+We would love to see any work that develops as a result of this unique period at the lake, and ask that images, stories, cassette tapes, paintings, theses, zines, illustrations, perfumes, etcetera be shared with The Lodge and that The Suttle Lodge & Boathouse be credited in any completed work where appropriate.

 We ask that all guest artists be open and available for conversation with Lodge guests about their work.
 Additionally, we ask that artists contribute actively to The Suttle Lodge’s Instagram “stories” for a short period during their stay, and that any other social media engagement during time of residency and beyond mention @suttlelodge with the geotag, “The Suttle Lodge & Boathouse”.
 Login details will be shared upon your arrival on site, and each takeover will be suited to your practice.

 Have more questions?
-Please email Alana any thoughts or concerns at: firstname.lastname@example.org
+Please email Anne any thoughts or concerns at: firstname.lastname@example.org